Projects of Doctoral Students

 Prof. Dr. Klaus Neumann-Braun, Prof. Dr. Rosenthaler Lukas.
 Medienwissenschaft, Universität Basel.

-Linked Open Usable Data for Cultural Heritage: Perspectives on Semantics and Interoperability
+Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability

-In the present study, two research axes or perspectives have been identified to investigate Linked Open Usable Data (LOUD) for Cultural Heritage, the first axis focusing on Semantics and the second on Interoperability.
+In the present study, two research axes or perspectives have been identified to investigate Linked Open Usable Data (LOUD) for Cultural Heritage, the first axis focusing on community practices, i.e. assessing the mechanisms by which organisations, individuals and apparatuses are entangled in consensus-making, and the second on semantic interoperability, i.e. how to make data meaningful to machines in a standardised and interoperable manner.
 Examples of LOUD standards are the International Image Interoperability Framework (IIIF) - especially the IIIF Presentation API 3.0, Linked Art and the W3C Web Annotation Data Model.
 The thesis is grounded as part of the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) research project, which aims to develop a Citizen Science platform around three photographic collections of the Swiss Society for Folklore Studies (SSFS).
 The theoretical framework of the thesis is situated through and beyond an Actor-Network Theory (ANT) lens.

 PD Dr. Peter Fornaro, Prof. Dr. Walter Leimgruber, Dr. Robert Sanderson (Yale University)